nipy/nibabel/doc/source/dicom/dicom_intro.rst

 A single IOD is the usual atom of data sent in a single DICOM message.

 An IOD that contains attributes (data elements) for only one object in the DICOM Real World is a *Normalized IOD*.
-From PS 3.3:
+From `PS 3.3`_:

-.. admonition:: 3.8.10 Normalized IOD:
+.. admonition:: 3.8 DICOM INFORMATION OBJECT
+    :class: admonition-quote

-    an Information Object Definition which represents a single entity in the DICOM Application Model.
+    3.8.10 Normalized IOD: an Information Object Definition which represents a single entity in the DICOM Application Model.
 Such an IOD includes Attributes which are only inherent in the Real-World Object that the IOD represents.

-Annex B of PS 3.3 defines the normalized IODs.
+Annex B of `PS 3.3`_ defines the normalized IODs.

 Many DICOM Real World objects do not have corresponding normalized IODs, presumably because there is no common need to send data only corresponding to -